bigandy/sibling-count/README.md

 - `npm run dev` - runs the vite dev environment
 - `npm run build` - builds the project with vite build
-- `npm run npm:publish` - publishes the package to npm (needs One Time Password)
+- `npm run local-release` - publishes the package to npm (needs One Time Password) after doing all the checks beforehand

 ## Examples